Test an AppLocker policy by using Test-AppLockerPolicy

-This procedural topic describes the steps to test an AppLocker policy prior to importing it into a Group Policy Object (GPO) or another computer in Windows Server 2012 and Windows 8.
+This topic for IT professionals describes the steps to test an AppLocker policy prior to importing it into a Group Policy Object (GPO) or another computer.

 The Test-AppLockerPolicy Windows PowerShell cmdlet can be used to determine whether any of the rules in your rule collections will be blocked on your reference computer or the computer on which you maintain policies.
 Perform the following steps on any computer where the AppLocker policies are applied.

 Any user account can be used to complete this procedure.

 To test an AppLocker policy by using Test-AppLockerPolicy

 Export the effective AppLocker policy.
 To do this, you must use the Get-AppLockerPolicy Windows PowerShell cmdlet.